Balloon flange girder: Cumberland Basin bridges

-When Brunel rebuilt the entrance locks of the Cumberland Basin in Bristol Harbour, between 1848–1849, he also constructed a 'swivel bridge' – Brunel's first moving bridge.
+When Brunel rebuilt the entrance locks of the Cumberland Basin in Bristol Harbour, between 1848 and 1849, he also constructed a 'swivel bridge' – Brunel's first moving bridge.
 This was of centre-pivot construction, but were highly asymmetrical, the outboard side being nearly three times longer than the landward, balanced by a large cast-iron counterweight.

 As the bridge was for a light roadway and did not have to carry the weight of a railway or train, its girders were of a lightweight construction that simplified manufacture.
 A full balloon upper flange was used, similar in shape to the South Wales Railway bridges, but the flange sat above the main web of the girder and the web did not span the flange and reach to the top.
 This simplified construction as it avoided the T-joint, the necessary L-strips and thus several rows of riveting.

 The lower flange was of an entirely novel form, being triangular in section, although with concave sides.
 Again, the main web did not span the flange.
 All three joints were now simple lap joints with single-row riveting.

 Like a number of early Brunel bridges, Brunel's involvement with them was largely forgotten and only recorded in obscure works.
 At one point they were under serious threat of demolition until their historical significance was re-recognised.
 A £1 million appeal was launched in 2014 to restore the bridge.

 A very similar swivel bridge was built a few years later as the Dock Bridge, Kronstadt|Dock Bridge in Kronstadt, Russia.